Enter the Olympics of song and dance – Eurovision in Ukraine!

 Back in 2015, Guy Sebastian gleefully belted out to the world that he wanted to do Tonight Again.
-Fast forward to 2017, I know exactly how Guy felt.
+Fast forward to 2017; I know exactly how Guy felt.
 Bring on the dramatic lights, creative flair, the ground-breaking, the cringe-worthiness and the sometimes down-right weird of 42 nations all together on one grand stage.
-Then combine that with all that sparkles, crazy costume attire and A-grade vocal talent and you have the greatest song competition spectacle of the world – Eurovision.
-It would prove to be a time in Ukraine I didn’t want to ever end.
+Then combine that with all that sparkles, crazy costume attire and A-grade vocal talent and you have the greatest song competition spectacle of the world – Eurovision in Ukraine.
+It would prove to be a time in Ukraine I didn’t want ever to end.

-In the past I had come so close yet so far to Eurovision glory.
+In the past, I had come so close yet so far to Eurovision glory.
 I had previously attended the live event of selecting the act that would represent Estonia at Eurovision.
-Remarkably, whilst on holiday in the Philippines last year, signs were plastered around the lazy beach town of El Nido promoting the low key concert of 2014 Eurovision winner from Austria, Conchita Wurst.
+Remarkably, while on holiday in the Philippines last year, signs were plastered around the lazy beach town of El Nido promoting the low key concert of 2014 Eurovision winner from Austria, Conchita Wurst.

 Naturally and keeping true to my love of Eurovision, I extended my stay on the island to see Conchita in all her glory belting out her 2014 Eurovision anthem ‘Rise Like a Phoenix.’
 It turned out to be a double-whammy with seeing LGBTQ icon Conchita Wurst again riding down the canals in an elaborate and colourful manner at Amsterdam Pride Festival.

 The stars have aligned this year as I now find myself in Ukraine.
 Together with a fellow Aussie expat also living in London, we decided to make the pilgrimage to the other side of Europe to attend in whatever shape or form.
 We managed to get our hands on tickets to one of the semi-final live shows and the grand final dress rehearsal.
-Forget winning the coveted holy grail of Euro-culture, we also became last minute champions by scoring tickets to the live grand final as part of a last wave of tickets released.
-We could be deemed somewhat tragic Eurovision fans but if you make the effort to travel to Ukraine, might as well go all out right?
-Cue the Australian flag and the cheap yet chic new-age ABBA inspired silver spandex attire paired with sequinned flairs all tightly packed in the suitcase and capped off with a silver bob wig – all because this Eurovision experience would not be fabulous affair without some of kind of homage to its famous Swedish alumni.
+Forget winning the coveted holy grail of Euro-culture; we also became last-minute champions by scoring tickets to the live grand final as part of the last wave of tickets released.
+We could be deemed somewhat tragic Eurovision fans but if you make an effort to travel to Ukraine, might as well go all out right?
+Cue the Australian flag and the cheap yet chic new-age ABBA-inspired silver spandex attire paired with sequinned flairs all tightly packed in the suitcase and capped off with a silver bob wig – all because this Eurovision experience would not be fabulous affair without some kind of homage to its famous Swedish alumni.

 Being in Kiev is like being on a rainbow on earth.
 Kiev has taken its hosting duties that extra mile with partly closing off one of Europe’s premier shopping strip and Kiev most famous street, Khreshchatyk, to host Eurovision Village.
 It is here day and night that dedicated fans show off their outfits, cheer drinks, wave flags and belt out Eurovision’s Best Of Soundtrack together with new friends from all corners of Europe.
 Australia’s inclusion into Eurovision not only leaves some people still somewhat slightly as to why we are taking part but also which flag to wave with some lovely Norwegians with good intentions mistakenly waving the New Zealand flag.
 Bless them.